Z3yko/max-characters-stylers/README.md

 # max-characters-stylers
-paint the extra not allowed characters like twitter
+paint the extra not allowed characters like twitter, For now it works unless you press ENTER, contribution needed :)

 ## This is how Twitter do it